Charter Schools USA

 Charter Schools USA (CSUSA) is a for-profit education management organization in the United States.
 It operates eighty-seven schools in seven states including sixty one charter schools in Florida.
 In 2019, Charter Schools USA managed charter schools enrolling approximately 70,000 students on a vendor operated school basis.

 CSUSA management-run schools are tuition-free to the parent.
 Students must wear uniforms and parental involvement is required.
 Teachers are paid for performance and teach a standard curriculum that includes music, art, sciences and customary classes.
 Charter Schools USA manages every aspect of the program from marketing for new students, teacher recruitment, curriculum development, equipment and book ordering to financial management and oversight.

 History

-CSUSA was founded in 1997 by Jonathan Hage, a former U.S. Army Green Beret and a champion of Education Reform and School Choice.
-Jon Hage was named Floridian of the Year by Florida Trend magazine in 2013 and 2019.
+CSUSA was founded in 1997 by Jonathan Hage, a former U.S. Army Green Beret and researcher at The Heritage Foundation.

 CSUSA is the first education management company to earn corporation system-wide accreditation through AdvancED.
 CSUSA shares its headquarters address with Florida Charter Educational Foundation, the holder of the charter for six of CSUSA's schools.

 Affiliations

-Charter Schools USA aligns with a number of associations and organizations in the quest to provide quality education for all students via education reform.
-Some of the quality educational reform organizations that CSUSA aligns with are:
+Charter Schools USA aligns with a number of associations and organizations.
+Some of the educational reform organizations that CSUSA aligns with are: